Ianpham/ImprovingM/README.md

 ## Key Features

-- **Adversarial Attacking**: Implementation of attack methods on the main TransFuser model and other related models.
+- **Adversarial Attacking**: Implementation of attack methods (Dart) on the main TransFuser model and other related models.
 - **Vmamba**: Integration of the Vmamba architecture for enhanced performance.
 - **FPN**: Utilization of Feature Pyramid Network for multi-scale feature representation.
 - **Deformable Attention**: Application of deformable attention mechanisms for more flexible and adaptive waypoint prediction.